lucasnapomucena/satellite-draw/README.md

 - **TypeScript**: A superset of JavaScript that adds static typing to the language.
 - **Vite**: A fast and modern build tool for front-end projects.
 - **Chakra UI**: Chakra UI is a simple, modular and accessible component library.
+- **OpenLayers**: A high-performance, feature-packed library for all your mapping needs.

 ## Features